snowplow-archive/snowplow.github.com/_posts/2016-12-xx-factotum-0.4.0-released-with-support-for-constraints.md

 ```
 $ ./factotum run echo.factfile --constraint "host,192.168.1.12"
-$ Info: the specifed host constraint "192.168.1.12" did not match.
+$ Warn: the specifed host constraint "192.168.1.12" did not match, no tasks have been executed.
 Reason: failed to match any of the interface addresses to the found host addresses
 ```

 This means that we were able to get addresses from the local interfaces as well as from the supplied IP address.
 However a match could not be found within both lists.